physrisk/website-source/articles/2012/simple-rules-and-the-complexity-of-collective-behavior.md

 patterns.<!--more-->

 There numerous examples for this.
-One of the most simple, yet very persuasive, is made available on the Icosystems website (see
+One of the most simple, yet very persuasive, is made available on the Icosystem website (see
-<http://www.icosystem.com/demos/thegame.htm>).
-This model by Icosystems
+<del>http://www.icosystem.com/demos/thegame.htm</del>).
+This model by Icosystem
 discribes a very simple game, which can be played with living people.
 The main point of the game is to stay in certain position relative to two other randomly selected agents (or people).
 In one case, in the